Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that moves the file betty in the /tmp/ directory to /tmp/my_first_directory
+Script that deletes betty in /tmp/my_first_directory